-You are hereHotNews Response to Raul Moreno Editorial
+You are hereHotNews Responds to the ICC Raul Moreno Editorial

 For instance, in defense of his departure, he says that, “I became convinced that the ICOC, for the most part, that I was affiliated with was no longer a movement, whose dream was to evangelize the world in our generation.”
 I’d like to state for the record that I do not know a single evangelist or elder in the ICOC who has renounced this dream.
 In fact, we are still taking up millions of dollars for mission work around the world.
 We are still actively building up our churches in over 150 countries.
 Africa, for instance, has a 30 year plan that begins with the cities and ends with the villages.
 ICOC churches have planted nearly 100 churches in the last four years.
 Yes, we hit a very difficult patch in 2003.
 It was very challenging.
 But most of us did not cut and run during the direst time in our history.
 While some ran off and started “new movements” simply so that they could be in charge once again, most of us stayed with the churches that we began and did not desert “the army of God” that was still fighting in the field.
 We are still giving our lives to evangelize the world, and we want to do it in our generation.
 If it takes longer, so be it.
 The Holy Spirit is in charge.
 But we all want to see it happen in our generation.